This chapter includes the following sections:

 Fill in the following fields:

-Host: Network name or IP address of the machine the agent will been launched on.
+Host: Network name or IP address of the machine the agent will be launched on.

 Port: Listening port used by the agent.
 By default, this port is the 20910.

 Web Application Context: Name of the web application corresponding to the Java EE agent deployed on an application server.
-For standalone agents, this field should be set to oraclediagent.
+For Standalone and Standalone Colocated agents, this field should be set to oraclediagent.

 Protocol: Protocol to use for the agent connection.
 Possible values are